Azadi: Freedom. Fascism. Fiction

 I absolutely loved this book.
 Yes, her political slant aligns with mine, and she is an excellent writer, so it wasn’t hard for me to love it.

-But what really resonated with me was how she articulated all my vague uneasiness and anger at the current state of affairs in our country so very well and so very reasonably.
+But what really resonated with me was how well and reasonably she articulated my vague uneasiness and anger at the current state of affairs in our country.

 There is no anger in this book, only sadness.
 And tons and tons of footnotes, references, and historical context that made me feel confident that Roy has done her due research.
 In this era of fake news and tall claims, it was wonderful to see that even her most outrageous statements were culled from credible news reports.